-Brown and colleagues found a strong positive relationship between ethical leadership and trust in the leader.
-They also found that ethical leadership had a positive relationship with subordinates' satisfaction with their leaders and their perceptions of how fairly their leaders treated them.
-De Hoogh and Hartog found that followers were more optimistic about the future when their leaders ranked high in ethical leadership.3 that ethical leadership led subordinates to be more willing to report problems and to engage in higher levels of effort.
+a positive relationship with subordinates' satisfaction with their leaders and their perceptions of how fairly their leaders treated them.
+De Hoogh and Hartog found that followers were more optimistic about the future when their leaders ranked high in ethical leadership.

+Ethical leadership results in important behavioral outcomes as well.
+Brown and colleagues found that ethical leadership led subordinates to be more willing to report problems and to engage in higher levels of effort.
 Mayer and colleagues found that ethical leadership was associated with less unethical behavior and more positive helping and citizenship behavior by subordinates.